-HIS 1228 U.S. History 1860 to 1940 3 credits, GE 4
+HIS 1228 U.S. History 1860 to 1940

 This course provides a survey of the development of the United States from the Civil War period to 1940.
 Students will analyze the Civil War, post-Civil War agricultural and industrial revolutions, urbanization, immigration, the emergence of the United States as a world power, World War I, and the Great Depression.